New to the Music School? Check out our new student discounts!

 In addition to all the instruments…Woodwind, Brass, Percussion, Strings, …you can study Voice, Music Theory, Composition, Piano…both Classical and Jazz, Harp, Guitar, Ukulele, Mandolin and more!

-Also see our Suzuki page for information about this inspiring and engaging method of learning musical instruments starting as young as age 3!
+See our Suzuki page for information about this inspiring and engaging method of learning musical instruments starting as young as age 3!
+Manchester Community Music School is also proud to offer the largest Youth Ensemble Program north of Boston.
+There are ensembles for all levels of player, from beginner to advanced.
+Learn more about our NH Youth Ensembles Program.

 What is included with private lessons?